okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 ### Add a scope grant to the application

-You must now define the allowed Risk scope for use with the third-party risk provider service application.
+Define the allowed Risk scope for use with the third-party risk provider service application.

-1. Make a POST request using the following API from the Risk Integration Postman collection: **Admin: API to grant scopes to the OAuth service client** (`/api/v1/apps/${clientId}/grants`).
+1. Make a POST request using the following API from the Risk Integration Postman Collection: **Admin: API to grant scopes to the OAuth service client** (`/api/v1/apps/${clientId}/grants`).

     This call adds the `scopeId` to the value of: `okta.riskEvents.manage`.